Real Estate Career Paths

 Construction lending is the most complicated end of the financing spectrum involving all of the concerns of the permanent mortgage lender (credit, income, expenses, property value and environmental) as well as absorption risk, construction cost risks and delays, and other concerns.
 Thus, construction lenders are often hired from among the ranks of experienced mortgage lenders.
 Most construction lending is provided by commercial banks.

-Property management involves maximizing net revenues or productivity of property based on managing rental flows, tenant retention, managing and contracting property operation.
-Property operation includes cleaning, maintenance and repairs, paying utilities, property insurance, property taxes and so on), reporting to owners and overseeing resident or on-site managers.
-Property managers are usually involved in leasing and facility management decisions.
-Those that manage several properties and are involved in acquisition, disposition, financing and portfolio management decisions are known as 'asset managers.'
-Most property managers start as on-site managers, working closely with tenants.
+Property management focuses on maximizing a property's net revenue or productivity by managing rental income, tenant retention, and operational aspects.
+Property operations include tasks such as cleaning, maintenance and repairs, paying utilities, securing property insurance, managing property taxes, reporting to owners, and overseeing resident or on-site managers.
+Property managers are often involved in leasing and facility management decisions.

 Congratulations!
 You've landed an interview, a tough hurdle in finding a job.
 It means your resume stood out among countless others.
 Now comes the nerve-wracking part - the actual interview.
 Sure you're jittery.
 It's natural.
 But there are steps you can take to minimize those feelings by being prepared.